NietoDeveloper/MySQL_DataBase/SECURITY.md

 ## What you still need to do

-- **Never commit real credentials.** `.env.example` ships with empty xtend the audit trigger set deliberately.** It's opt-in per table by design — copying it onto every table "just in case" adds write overhead without adding safety.
+- **Never commit real credentials.** `.env.example` ships with empty xtend the audit trigger set deliberately.** It's opt-in per tablewithout adding safety.